 Turn 2789 – My armory grows Journal,

 A chest appeared at start of turn down on the Horizon Courtyard.
 Within I found a Leadership Mantle.
-This item is certainly the most powerful non-artifact I have seen.

 The most basic function of the mantle provides a +1 bonus to the leadership score of any commander unit wearing it.
 If that unit is Noble, they also gain an enhanced ability to inspire loyalty and duty in units under their command.
 Further, if the unit is a ruler the leadership bonus is granted to all commander units within the same hex.
 When worn by a leadership capable royal ruler, the mantle additionally applies the loyalty and duty buff toward all units on the side.